Wednesday, November 08, 2006

 No wonder I hadn't posted anything for a while.
 Every waking moment was being spent at the house working like a mad bugger.

 Here's the new jarrah floorboards getting laid.
 As I mentioned earlier it was easier and more practical to cut out the existing chipboard flooring and partial hardwood flooring and lay new boards on the existing bearers, rather than a floating floor which has the potential to lift.
-We left the slate flooring in the kitchen.

 The slate on the front porch was a dull and dreary grey colour and had lifted in a number of places and come off and was looking rather shabby, here we've removed the rest of it.